Mobile Phones

 Text, for example, in audiobooks or podcasts, is audible.
 This also applies to videos, which arrive in the ear without delay, even without aptX.

 The active noise cancellation works well, especially in the office or on the underground.
 You are nicely isolated from your surroundings (or noisy colleagues) and can concentrate on your work.
 However, you will quickly notice a clear wind noise if you are out and about with them.
-Unlike the Sennheiser Momentum True Wireless 3 or the Edifier Neobuds Pro S, there is no anti-wind mode.
+Unlike the Seheiser Momentum True Wireless 3 or the Edifier Neobuds Pro S, there is no anti-wind mode.
 In this price range, that’s a shame.
-ANC can be switched on or off by a long press on the left or right bud, but we would have preferred an announcement like “ANC On” instead of a generic sound.
+ANC can be switched on or off by a long press on the left or right bud, but we would have preferred an aouncement like “ANC On” instead of a generic sound.

 Battery life